 Using a credit card means using someone else’s money, but this only applies if you pay the balance off each month.
 If you are rigorous about paying bills, then you can use the card company’s money to make bigger purchases immediately and pay for them after an interest-free period.
 This could be up to 50 days.
 However, if you know yourself and you probably won’t be able to afford the bill, turning to online loans to pay it, then it may be better to steer clear of these cards.

 Credit Cards For Emergencies

 When something unexpected happens such as a car breakdown, having a credit card allows you access to immediate funds to cope with the emergency.
-People without a credit card are often forced to turn to quick loans to cover these emergency expenses instead.
+People without a credit card are often forced to turn to quick loans direct lenders to cover these emergency expenses instead.
 Cards can be considered a safety net, but it is also important to remember that any money borrowed will always have to be paid back.
 The huge network of businesses that now accept credit cards means you will always be able to pay for a last minute hotel room or a train ticket to get home.

 So, there you have some of the main advantages of credit cards – both owning one, and using it.
 However, there are some disadvantages to consider.

 Cahfloat, a leading payday loan direct lender in the UK, explores some of the disadvantages of credit cards that you may want to consider before opening an account.